forseti-security/forseti-security/about/index.md

 ### [Explain]({% link _docs/configure/explain/index.md %})

-Use an addon module like IAM Explain to understand your Cloud Identity and Access Management (Cloud IAM) access policies in context of your groups and resources.
-IAM Explain can help you understand the following:
+Use an addon module like Explain to understand your Cloud Identity and Access Management (Cloud IAM) access policies in context of your groups and resources.
+Explain can help you understand the following:

 Who has access to what resource and how that user can interact with the resource.
 Why a principal has permission on a resource, or why they don't have a